 - Instead of simply clicking “Reply,” obtain the supposed sender’s email address from a corporate address book and send a reply to that address.

 - Before clicking a link in an email, be sure that the link is legitimate.
-For example, type the URL directly into the address bar, or hover your cursor over the link to display the full URL.
+Type the URL directly into the address bar, or hover your cursor over the link to display the full URL.